Kuxry/Kuxry/README.md

 [![Website](https://img.shields.io/badge/-kuxry.io-orange?style=social&logo=RSS)](https://kuxry.github.io)
 ![Profile views](https://komarev.com/ghpvc/?username=sahansera&color=brightgreen)

-I've been working in the industry as a software engineer and a researcher, focusing on various disciplines within deep learning, natural language processing, and information retrieval.
-I mainly work with C++, Python, and .NET nowadays, but I'm always on the lookout to learn new things.
-I have a Master's degree in Informatics from the [University of Tsukuba, Japan](https://www.tsukuba.ac.jp/).
+I'm a master's student at the[University of Tsukuba, Japan](https://www.tsukuba.ac.jp/), specializing in deep learning, natural language processing, and information retrieval.I I mainly work with C++, Python, and .NET nowadays, but I'm always on the lookout to learn new things.
 During my free time, I contribute to my research blog where I share my findings and tutorials to help developers and researchers around the world.

 - 📝 I blog here: [kuxry.github.io](kuxry.github.io)
 - 👨‍💻 You can find here some of the cool things I've built